Zeekk3n/Andrey.github.io/_posts/2023-03-03-transfer-flash.md

 ---
 layout: single
 title: '<span class="Articles"> Transfering data W|L - /Articles</span>'
-excerpt: "while you are trying to privilage escalating you might need to know how to transfer archives or binarie "
+excerpt: "while you are trying to privilage escalating you might need to know how to transfer archives or binaries "
 date: 2023-04-26
 header: